NaN-NaN-sempai/Windows-App-Folder/README.md

 - (optional) In a custom folder, you can click on the "+" icon in the top-right of the grey container to open it's directory.

-- (optional) If you forget your custom folder directory, open the compiled .exe file and select one of you created custom folders, it will open it's directory on file explorer.
+- (optional) If you forget your custom folder directory, open the compiled .exe file and select one of your's created custom folders, it will open it's directory on file explorer.

 ## Compilling